LegacyFixer

 Run time

-This example means LegacyFixer completed the scan, found dependency findings, and deliberately did not open a pull request because passive beta monitoring is enabled.
+This example means LegacyFixer completed the scan, found dependency findings, and deliberately did not open a pull request because passive monitoring is enabled.